By Robert Wallace

 The End ... for now.

 Robert LaBron Wallace is a wildlife photographer with a deep love of the natural world.
 Originally from Florida, he recently moved to Georgia, after spending a couple of years in that other wild place, New York City.
-Images from his last spring in the Big Apple are featured in: Migrants in Central Park, The Warblers Are Coming!
+His images are are featured in: Migrants in Central Park, The Warblers Are Coming!
+Robert is a regular contributor.
+Follow Robert on Instagram